 Show All Answers

-Any Indiana resident 16 and older will be eligible to get vaccinated starting March 31st.
-Click here for a complete list of those currently eligible. https://www.coronavirus.in.gov/files/Eligibility%201.5.21.pdf
+Any Indiana resident 5 and older is eligible to get vaccinated.
+Click here for a complete list of those currently eligible.
+You can make an appointment at www.ourshot.in.gov .

 Visit www.ourshot.in.gov to reserve an appointment.
 You can also call 2-1-1 to register or arrange for transportation.

 Generally, yes.
 The Hamilton County Health Department offers the Pfizer, J&J, and Moderna vaccines for adults as well as a pediatric Pfizer dose for children ages 5-11.
 Adults can choose any of the three vaccines for first doses and booster shots.
 However, choices may be limited to what is currently in stock.

 No. None of the COVID-19 vaccines contain the live virus so a vaccine cannot make you sick with COVID-19.
 You may have some side effects however.
 This is a normal sign that your body is building protection.
 Side effects may feel like flu and might even affect your ability to daily activities, but they should go away in a few days.

 The State Department of Health has worked with partners from across the state to develop a vaccination plan.
 There are currently five Vaccine Advisory Groups including: the Vaccine Allocation Plan Development Advisory Group, the Ethical Considerations Advisory Group, the Vaccine Review Advisory Group, the Equitable Distribution and Communication Advisory Group, and the Data Advisory Group.
 Learn more at www.ourshot.in.gov.